morinlab/lymphopedia/FBXO11.md

 # FBXO11
 ## Overview
-Somatic mutations in FBXO11 are common in BL<sup>1,2</sup> and appear in a small number of DLBCLs.<sup>3</sup> Mutations lead to stabilization of BCL6, an important transcriptional repressor involved in lymphomagenesis.<sup>4</sup> These mutations present a potential novel target for therapeutic intervention, particularly through strategies aimed at degrading BCL6 or inhibiting its function.<sup>4</sup>
+Somatic mutations in FBXO11 are common in BL<sup>1,2</sup> and appear in a small number of DLBCLs.<sup>3</sup> This gene has some recurrent sites of mutations (hot spots).
+Mutations lead to stabilization of BCL6, an important transcriptional repressor involved in lymphomagenesis.<sup>4</sup> These mutations present a potential novel target for therapeutic intervention, particularly through strategies aimed at degrading BCL6 or inhibiting its function.<sup>4</sup>

 ## Relevance tier by entity